CheckMate: LLM-Powered Approximate Intermittent Computing: Design Choices and Workflow

 Another challenge was the tendency of LLMs to miss critical approximation opportunities or apply suboptimal approximations, often leading to an unnecessary increase in the number of knobs leading to a substantial increase in the runtime of Bayesian optimization without proportional benefits.
 This issue primarily stemmed from the LLM's limited ability to holistically analyze the code structure when processing an entire codebase in one step, restricted by inference time and token generation limits.
 Furthermore, analyzing the entire codebase disrupted the LLM’s tracking of the execution sequence of different functions in the code, which is essential for applying effective approximations.
 This context loss frequently led to \emph{hallucinations}, where the LLM generated irrelevant or incorrect outputs.

-\fakepar{Approach} To address these issues, multiple strategies are available, including \textit{chain-of-thought} (CoT) prompting with few-shot learning, fine-tuning models with additional data, or implementing retrieval-augmented generation (RAG) to contextualize LLM outputs.
-We dismissed the latter two options due to their reliance on comprehensive datasets that pair original code with approximated versions, which are not readily available.
-Instead, we adopt a context-aware CoT strategy with few-shot learning to enhance the quality of the LLM’s code output.
+\fakepar{Approach} To address these issues, multiple strategies are available, including \textit{chain-of-thought} (CoT) prompting with few-shot learning, fine-tuning models with additional data, or implementing retrieval-augmented generation (RAG) to contextualize LLM outputs. \shepherdchange{Due to the absence of sufficiently large and relevant datasets on approximate computing, running a specialized fine-tuned model or one equipped with retrieval-based generation is impractical.} Instead, we adopt a context-aware CoT strategy with few-shot learning to enhance the quality of the LLM’s code output. \shepherdchange{This approach allows us to supplement the LLM’s inherent reasoning with explicit problem-solving steps that align with expert decision-making, guiding the model toward more accurate and contextually appropriate outputs.
+Additionally, incorporating a few carefully selected examples of approximations helps the LLM recognize how knobs and approximation techniques should be structured within the code}

 The strategy begins with \textit{purpose identification}, where the LLM determines the application's primary objective and provides summaries for each function.
 This step establishes a high-level understanding of the codebase context, which is logged for later use.
 The LLM then generates a list of functions suitable for approximation, serving as a filter to avoid suboptimal modifications, ensuring that the LLM performs context-aware function selection, providing a foundation for targeted approximations.
 As the process continues, the conversation history may exceed the LLM’s context window, leading to a loss of initial context.
 To mitigate this, subsequent interactions occur in a new conversation, where the LLM is reintroduced to the codebase using only the previously generated summaries and the list of functions selected for approximation.